danlentz/clj-uuid/README.md

 _(function)_    `v6 []`

-> Generate a v6 (time-based), lexically sortable, unique identifier,
+> Generate a v6 (time-based), LEXICALLY SORTABLE, unique identifier,
-> guaranteed to be unique and thread-safe regardless of clock
+> v6 is a field-compatible version of v1, reordered for improved DB
-> precision or degree of concurrency.
-Creation of v6 UUID's does not
+> locality.
+Creation of v6 UUID's does not require any call to a
-> require any call to a cryptographic generator and can be
+> cryptographic generator and can be accomplished much more efficiently
-> accomplished much more efficiently than v3, v4, v5, or squuid's.
-A
+> than v3, v4, v5, v7, or squuid's.
+A v6 UUID uses a cryptographically
-> v6 UUID reveals both the identity of the computer that generated the
+> secure, hard to guess random node id.
+It DOES NOT reveal the identity
-> UUID and the time at which it did so.
-Its uniqueness across
+> of the computer on which it was created.
-> computers is guaranteed as long as MAC addresses are not
-> duplicated.
-Used for compatibility with systems that already use v1;
-> UUID v7 should be prefered over v1 or v6.

 _(function)_    `v7 []`

-> Generate a v7 unix time-based, lexically sortable UUID with monotonic
+>  Generate a v7 unix time-based, LEXICALLY SORTABLE UUID with monotonic
-> counter and cryptographically secure random portion.
-The 12 bit
+>  counter, cryptographically secure random portion, and POSIX time encoding.
-> rand_a is used as counter, rand_b is CSPRNG.
-Random numbers are
-> generated using the JVM default implementation of
-> java.security.SecureRandom.
+>  As such, creation of v7 UUIDs may be slower, but have improved
+>  entropy chararacteristics compared to v1 or v6 UUIDs.

 _(function)_    `v8 [^long msb, ^long lsb]`